revilowaldow/BITC/Sessions/2026/09 20 - Session 72.md

 ### 12:00
 Reconvene
 Identified Stone Sword of Crushing
-Sending message to Kevin about risk of fire giant and
+Sending message to Kevin about risk of fire giant and cultists

+Thodunn trains with calmsis
+Aru trains with Coale
 ### 14:00
 Long rest finishes